Generative thermodynamic computing

 In this approach the denoising dynamics is encoded by the couplings of the trained thermodynamic computer, which plays the role of a denoising neural network in a diffusion model.
 If realized in analog hardware -- for example, using networks of mechanical\c{dago2021information}, electrical\c{melanson2025thermodynamic}, or superconducting\c{ray2023gigahertz} oscillators -- the information required for denoising would be encoded in the energy landscape of the computer, rather than in a digital neural network.
 As a result, denoising would not be simulated, but physically enacted.

-In this mode of operation, the thermodynamic computer resembles a nonequilibrium, continuous-spin analog of a Boltzmann machine, a statistical mechanical model that represents probability distributions over binary variables\c{hinton2017boltzmann,salakhutdinov2009deep}.
-Given that a Boltzmann machine encodes information in its equilibrium or Boltzmann distribution, we refer to the device considered here, which uses Langevin trajectories to perform a calculation, as a {\em Langevin computer}.
+In this mode of operation the thermodynamic computer resembles a nonequilibrium, continuous-spin analog of a Boltzmann machine, a statistical mechanical model that represents probability distributions over binary variables\c{hinton2017boltzmann,salakhutdinov2009deep}.
+The key difference is that a Boltzmann machine encodes information in its equilibrium Boltzmann distribution, whereas our device runs on a physical clock: the computation is carried out by the dynamics of the system at a designated time, with no requirement to attain equilibrium.
+We therefore refer to the device considered here, which uses Langevin trajectories to perform a calculation, as a {\em Langevin computer}.

 We also show that the training process has a direct physical interpretation: it adjusts the computer's couplings in order to minimize the thermodynamic irreversibility of the generative process.
 By finding the computer most likely to have generated the reverse of a noising trajectory, we minimize the expected heat emission and entropy production of the denoising computer.
 Our results therefore link the design of generative thermodynamic models to fundamental physical principles, and broaden our understanding of the capabilities of thermodynamic computers.